Welcome to A1 Superstars! Professional Sports and Entertainment Talent Management and Consultants!

 First of all, unless you are experienced and making good money in show business, have multiple professionals constantly calling you for work, or are about to sign a major entertainment contract that will pay you substantial money, you probably don't need a manager.
 You will be better off using our Professional Talent Consulting Service.

-If you are presently in that point in your career where you are doing AT LEAST one of the three above listed reasons for having a manager, you need to read the rest of this page to see how we at A1 Talent! can help you in managing your career.
+If you are presently in that point in your career where you are doing AT LEAST one of the three above listed reasons for having a manager, you need to read the rest of this page to see how we at A1 Superstars! can help you in managing your career.

 Let's explain the difference between an agent and a manager.